ashlippert/Lab-5/Lab 5.md

 <br/>

 **Part 4: LED Dimmer Using PWM**
-   Read the voltage from the potentiometer and map the voltage value,from 0 to 1023, to a value from 0 to 255 using the function map(value, fromLow, fromHigh, toLow, toHigh).
+   Read the voltage from the potentiometer and map the voltage value, from 0 to 1023, to a value from 0 to 255 using the function map(value, fromLow, fromHigh, toLow, toHigh).
 Write the mapped value to the LED pin using the function analogWrite(pin, mappedvalue).

    The code used for this portion of the lab is provided below: